 Take this potato salad to your next neighborhood barbecue, and your neighbors will have you on potato salad duty from now on.

-If you’ve never had sugar snap peas, they’re incredible.
+If you’ve never had sugar snap peas, just know they’re incredible.

 They have a wonderful crunchiness and a hard-to-describe flavor that’s less earthy and pea-like than most peas.